Why Hike Or Travel With An Inflatable Paddle Board (ISUP)?

 - Included pump is a single-action

-The shape makes the Peak Yoga one of the ultimate all-around boards, and it has the wide planing hull and extra tail width for stability even for tall people.
-It has one removable fin that creates less drag when paddling making it suitable for exploring any size of lake.
+The shape makes the Peak Yoga one of the ultimate all-around inflatable paddle boards.
+It has a wide planing hull and extra tail width for stability, even for tall people.
+There’s one removable center fin that creates less drag when paddling making it suitable for exploring any size of lakes.

-Included with the board is a dual-action hand pump with a pressure gauge, a paddle, a coil leash, a waterproof phone case, and a backpack.
-The backpack is one of the best you can get included with the purchase of a board.
-It has waist straps much like a serious backpackers backpack to take the weight from your back to your hips.
+Included with the inflatable paddle board is a dual-action hand pump with a pressure gauge, a paddle, a coil leash, a waterproof phone case, and a backpack.
+The backpack is one of the best you can get included with the purchase of an ISUP.
+It has waist straps much like a serious hiking backpack to take the weight from your back to your hips.
 There is a side pocket for a water bottle as well, which is a nice feature and perfect for hikers and travelers.

 - Dual-layered PVC